HDCong/MyDailyLeetCode/README.md

 Each loop, slow = slow.next, fast = fast.next.next
 If fast is null or fast.next is null return false
 If slow == fast return true.

+## Day 11

+### Jun 21th, 2020

+### Problem 11: Rotate List

+Firstly, find length of list
+Value k = k % length
+Task to do is find the new tail and old tail.
+New tail is the k th node from tail of this list.
+Now the next node of old tail is head, and new head is next node of the new tail.

+The complexity is O(N) [O(N) for find length, O(N) for find the new tail and old tail]